facecjf/p3-webpack-playable-template/README.md

 - Custom build.js Build script with ``` node build.js ``` that targets designated Ad Networks
 - Localization support via ``` languages.json ```

+## Updates

+### CTA button and text
+- CTA button and text are created in the `js/utils/CTA.js` file.
+Positioning is set in the `js/MainScene.js` file.

+### UI Hand
+- UI Hand is created in the `js/utils/UIHand.js` file.
+Positioning is set in the `js/MainScene.js` file.

+### Store links
+- Store links are stored in the `src/store-links.js` file.
+- Store links are injected into the `index.html` file at build time.

+### Responsive design
+- Responsive design is created in the `js/utils/ResponsiveSettings.js` file.

+### Ad network selectable at build time
+- Ad network is selected at build time.

 ### In The Works
 :pushpin: Incorporate Languages in build script

 :heavy_check_mark: Update build for correct output based on 'INDEX' template html files

+:heavy_check_mark: Update build for selectable ad networks

 ### Requirements
 [Node.js](https://nodejs.org/) (with npm)